Skip to content

 20. What are your expectations around integrating a new solution with your existing systems and tools?

-The goal of this sales qualification question is to understand if your product can integrate seamlessly with the prospect’s existing infrastructure.
+This sales qualification question aims to determine whether your product can seamlessly integrate with the prospect’s existing infrastructure.

 If their requirements exceed your capabilities, it may indicate potential challenges.